novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 "How would she be living, she's probably still a college student since she's four years younger than me."

-In his past life's timeline, she would have joined Dukseong two years later and formed a connection.
+In his past life's timeline, she would have joined Dukseong two years after him and formed a connection.

 But the chances of that happening in this life were very low.